 Long-term and short-term transactions

 Long-term capital gains are gains from the sale of stocks, bonds, collectibles, and other assets that you owned for one year and one day or more.
 It is important to keep track of your ownership period because there are lower tax rates on long-term capital gains.
-Short-term gains are taxes the same as your other income, long-term gains are taxed at 0%, 15%, or 20%.
+Short-term gains are taxed the same as your other income, long-term gains are taxed at 0%, 15%, or 20%.

 The long-term capital gains rate schedule